Skip to main content

 Content warning: the below content includes information on spiking and assault.
-If you would like to access support without reading this content, please visit: King's Counselling and Mental Health Support and KCLSU Wellbeing.
+If you would like to access support without reading this content, please visit: Mental Health support during evenings, weekends and vacation periods; King’s Faculty Wellbeing Advisors; King's Counselling and Mental Health Support; Health and Wellbeing Support and KCLSU Advice and Wellbeing.

 24/7 Security Service Team external contact number: 0207 8482222

-Spiking is a serious crime.
-King’s and KCLSU are committed to working together to tackle this concerning issue, provide support for students and staff, and ensure our spaces are safe and inclusive for all.
-We have a zero tolerance approach to spiking and all other forms of assault.
+King’s and KCLSU are committed to creating an inclusive, respectful and safe environment for every member of our community.
+We have a zero-tolerance approach to spiking and all other forms of assault.

 The responsibility for spiking and assault lies solely with the perpetrator.
-As well as potential criminal consequences, any members of the King’s community who are believed to be perpetrators will also be the subject of disciplinary processes including a misconduct investigation if they are a student, or staff disciplinary processes if they are a staff member.
+As well as potential criminal consequences, any member of the King’s community who are believed to be perpetrators will also be the subject of disciplinary processes, including a misconduct investigation if they are a student, or staff disciplinary processes if they are a staff member.

 If you have been affected by spiking, it is not your fault.
-Experiencing spiking can be extremely traumatic and have lasting effects on mental health and wellbeing.
+Experiencing spiking can be extremely traumatic and have lasting effects.
 We are here to support you and, if you feel comfortable to do so, we encourage you to report the incident.

 What is spiking?

 Spiking is when a perpetrator puts a substance, such as drugs or alcohol, into someone’s body without their consent.
-It is an assault – a serious crime that carries a 10-year penalty.
-Often the substance is placed in someone’s drink without their knowledge, although over the last couple of years reports have indicated incidences of spiking via injection.
+It is an assault – a serious crime that carries a maximum penalty of a 10-year prison sentence.
+Often the substance is placed in someone’s drink without their knowledge, and over the last couple of years, reports have indicated incidences of spiking via injection.

 Signs someone may have been spiked